chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 ![select surfaces](../img/task3_changeThickness.png)

 * You can change what overlays are activated and the precedence in which they are displayed by selecting different files and/or toggling the visibility of the layer.
+You may also want to change the `Drawing Type` in `Surface` > `Properties` to `Triangles` to see a clear thickness change in the patch of cortex as you toggle between layers.

 ![select surfaces](../img/task3_layerprec.png)

-* You may also want to view the amended cortical thickness overlay `amended.100307.L.thickness.native.shape.gii` on your amended pial surface `amended.100307.L.pial.native.surf.gii` or on other surfaces that are available.
+* In addition you may also want to view the amended cortical thickness overlay `amended.100307.L.thickness.native.shape.gii` on your amended pial surface `amended.100307.L.pial.native.surf.gii` or on other surfaces that are available in the same directory.
+These surfaces are all in vertex correspondence for the subject 100307.

 * In section D and E you can again study the XML structure of the overlay to see how it corresponds to the gifti structure loaded into matlab.